 Arts Programming Manager

-Sarah Smallwood returned to the Arts Council as Marketing Director in August 2016 and transitioned to the Arts Programming Manager in June of 2019.
-Previously, she had served as Marketing Coordinator at the Arts Council for an Americorps term in 2012.
+Sarah Smallwood join to the Arts Council team as Marketing Director in August 2016.
+She transitioned to the Arts Programming Manager in June of 2019 where she currently oversees all programming at the Coconino Center for the Arts.
+Previously, she had served as Marketing Coordinator with the Arts Council (then Flagstaff Cultural Partners) for an Americorps term in 2012.
 In the interim, she was employed at the Orpheum Theater, where she served as Marketing Director and Co-General Manager for three years.
 Sarah graduated from Keene State College in Keene, New Hampshire, with a Bachelor in Fine Arts degree in Graphic Design.
 Her passions include live music, and outdoor recreation.

 Kris Kosola joined Flagstaff Art Council in October 2014.
 She and her husband, Scott moved to Flagstaff from Prescott in 2010.
-Most recently Kris worked for three years as the Curriculum Coordinator at BASIS Flagstaff.
+Kris and Scott welcomed the birth of their son Rook in August 2018.
+Kris worked for three years as the Curriculum Coordinator at BASIS Flagstaff.
 Also a previous business owner, Kris brings operations knowledge as well as expert customer service to Flagstaff Arts Council.
-She and her husband enjoy hiking and backpacking as well as boating and kayaking during their spare time.